Searching for the best places to stay in Big Sur? You’ve come to the right place!

 The estate offers epic oceanfront views and is surrounded by a beautiful garden.
 Take advantage of the hammock, lounge chairs, and fire pit that are thoughtfully placed throughout the property for relaxation!

 “Unbelievable property…nice set up for multiple couples/people.
 Amazing location for views, privacy, but also close enough for day trips.
-We loved every minute of our stay here.” – George(Read more reviews on Viator)
+We loved every minute of our stay here.” –Review from George, Viator

 With 3 spacious bedrooms that can sleep up to 6, the Stone House Estate Rental is an excellent choice for traveling friends or families.
 This oceanfront vacation rental is a preferred option for special events like anniversaries, weddings, and Holidays.